 For admission with advanced standing from an accredited college (s), students must submit a copy of their high school credentials and official college records to the Office of Admissions.
 All academic records should be mailed to: Office of Admissions, Nassau Community College, One Education Drive, Garden City, NY 11530-6793.
 It is the student's responsibility to make sure the College receives all official transcripts by appropriate admission completion deadline dates.
 See the catalog section on Transferring and Earning Credits.

 Transfer Policy and Procedure:

-The Office of Admissions will provide an evaluation of transfer credit for degree-seeking students when an official college transcript is provided during the admissions process.
-Once a student is in attendance, The Office of the Registrar oversees the maintenance of all academic records and will assist in the evaluation of transfer credits or re-evaluation.
+The Office of Admissions will provide an evaluation of transfer credit for degree-seeking students when an official college transcript(s) is submitted as part of the required admissions process.